65 degrees at 9:41am. Sunny, warm, real nice. Shell at Breckwood is $1.77.

 Ruth Gilchrist, a retired claims reviewer for Monarch Life Insurance, has died.
 The Spaghetti Freddy's downtown has closed over the weekend.
 I dined there once and liked it.
 Tower Square says others are interested in the space.

 I have in 2004 donated $12,000 to the Community Fund of Western Mass, which is ultimately to handle the residuary assets of my will.
 Jeffrey Reynold's appraisal of the land I donated to Wilbraham is $55,000.
+I am pleased to announce that I have obtained an inscribed copy of Mary Waller's second book Rosebush of Hildenshein so that I now own copies of all of Waller's books.

 Saw a bike cop peddling towards the Acres on Parker Street.
 Arrived at the Wilbraham Post Office at 11:21.
 It is a wonderful posting place and I got a poster for the Pioneer Valley Christian School flower sale.
 I didn't see that poster on the Big Y board or at Lewis & Clark.
-The First Pioneer Valley Credit Union across from Home Depot is going up, an immense pretentious Williamburgish building out of place and unusable for other purposes.
+The First Pioneer Valley Credit Union across from Home Depot is going up, an immense pretentious Williamsburgish building out of place and unusable for other purposes.

 The Mason Square Library is back.
 Nothing in the paper yet but the word is Mayor Ryan is going to kick the Urban League out of the Mason Square Library and find them another space.
 Father Scahill said on TV22 tonight, "The institutionalized church is as far from the heart and mind of Jesus Christ as can be imagined."
 Springfield Police Officer Vincent I. Savage was sentenced to 3-5 years in prison for selling cocaine while in uniform.
 Frankie Keough is the subject of a Valley Advocate story by Maureen Turner.